apache/db-jdo/HowToReleaseJDO.md

     documentation page of the JCP web site.
 If the release has not been approved by the JCP, link to the .pdf in the JDO source repository.
 5. Add the javadoc for the release to the site.
-    1. Make a new directory under site/docs for the release, e.g. api2.1.
+    1. Make a new directory under [db-jdo-site/src/main/resources/javadoc](https://github.com/apache/db-jdo-site/tree/master/src/main/resources/javadoc) for the release, e.g. api2.1.
 We'll call it *docsdir*.
     2. Download the javadoc artifact from the repository and copy it to *docsdir*.
     3. Unzip it in *docsdir*.
-    4. Do svn add on *docsdir*.
+    4. Do `git add` on *docsdir*.
-    5. Edit xdocs/javadoc.xml and add links to the new javadoc.
+    5. Edit  db-jdo-site/src/main/asciidoc/javadoc.adoc and add links to the new javadoc.
 6. Build and test.
-Follow the instructions in site/HOWTO to push the site changes to the Apache web site.
+Follow the instructions in [db-jdo-site/README.md](https://github.com/apache/db-jdo-site/blob/master/README.md) to push the site changes to the Apache web site.

 <span id="postrelease"></span>